pfgithub/threadclient/packages/jsoneditor/src/anrichtext.md

 # AnRichtext

+[!] when we have code samples that contain UUIDS, replace the uuid with a node that says "unique id" and when copied, copies an actual unique id

+so like we would have `const inline_code = "[Generate Unique ID]"` and you can click it and it will generate and copy to your clipboard or you can copy the whole thing and paste it and it will have a unique id in there

 AnRichtext is a richtext editor for the web.
 This entire page is editable, try try editing it! (note: we'll want every page to be editable and for the "unsaved changes" to persist across pages you view. so it's practically a cms, just one that you can only save changes